-Note, particles are only considered if they crossed into the basin within the top 30 m.
-From 1990 to 2009, a total of 570,240 particles were released, of which 230,147 (40%) entered the basin within the top 30 m (Table 1).
+Note that particles are only considered if they crossed into the basin within the top 30 m.
+From 1990 to 2009, a total of 570 240 particles were released, of which 230 147 (40 %) entered the basin within the top 30 m (Table 1).
 Additionally, we only considered crossings that occur within 7 months of the particle release.
-This is the case for a total of 205,929 particles.
-A randomly chosen ensemble of particle trajectories in this category is shown in Figure 3.
-The 7-month cut-off allows the seasonal cycle to be resolved, but the results presented below are not strongly sensitive to the choice of a cut-off time.
-Of the remaining 323,084 trajectories that are not categorized as crossings according to the above criteria, 1657 crossed below 321 30 m and 15,352 were initialized in the basin and remained there during their one year lifetime (Table 1).
-The largest number of particles (56%) entered the basin from the south but never crossed the 2500 m isobath.
+This is the case for a total of 205 929 particles.
+A randomly chosen ensemble of particle trajectories in this category is shown in Fig. 3.
+The 7-month cutoff allows the seasonal cycle to be resolved, but the results presented below are not strongly sensitive to the choice of a cutoff time.
+Of the remaining 323 084 trajectories that are not categorized as crossings according to the above criteria, 1657 crossed below 30 m and 15 352 were initialized in the basin and remained there during their 1-year lifetime (Table 1).
+The largest number of particles (56 %) entered the basin from the south but never crossed the 2500 m isobath.

-2.5 Regions and Water Sources
+2.5 Regions and water sources

-The boundary between shelf and basin - the 2500 m isobath - is split into three areas: Southeast, Northeast and West (Figure 2).
+The boundary between shelf and basin - the 2500 m isobath - is split into three areas: southeast, northeast, and west (Fig. 2).
 Particles crossing into the basin via these three sections are traced to their source.
-We consider five sources: Hudson Strait, Baffin Bay, East Greenland Current (EGC) inshore, EGC offshore, and water from other sources in the North Atlantic (also referred to as North Atlantic water, Figure 2).
-The EGC inshore and offshore sources at the east Greenland coast are separated by the 1000 m isobath.
+We consider five sources: Hudson Strait, Baffin Bay, East Greenland Current (EGC) inshore, EGC offshore, and water from other sources in the North Atlantic (also referred to as North Atlantic water; Fig. 2).
+The EGC inshore and offshore sources at the East Greenland coast are separated by the 1000 m isobath.
 This isobath coincides with a strong surface salinity gradient of 0.6 between the fresh inshore water and saltier offshore water (not shown).
 If a particle passed through either the EGC inshore or offshore regions at any point during its lifetime it is considered to have its origin in the EGC.
-A particle is considered to originate from Hudson Bay if at any point it was located west of 65°W. Similarly, every particle that passed through the region west of Greenland and north of 65°N has its origin in Baffin Bay.
+A particle is considered to originate from Hudson Bay if at any point it was located west of 65° W. Similarly, every particle that passed through the region west of Greenland and north of 65° N has its origin in Baffin Bay.
 All other particles must originate elsewhere and are of North Atlantic origin.

-Eighty percent of the particles that entered the Labrador Sea basin originate in the EGC (both inshore and offshore, Figure 2).
-Specifically, 95,810 (46.5%) of the 205,929 particles originated in the offshore section of the EGC; 69,028 (33.5%) originated in the inshore EGC (hence from the shelf).
-A much smaller number (29,406 or 14%) entered the Labrador Sea basin from elsewhere in the North Atlantic.
-During the 20 years considered here, only 153 particles (1%) originated in Baffin Bay and four in Hudson Bay.
+A total of 80% of the particles that entered the Labrador Sea basin originate in the EGC (both inshore and offshore; Fig. 2).
+Specifically, 95810 (46.5%) of the 205929 particles originated in the offshore section of the EGC; 69028 (33.5%) originated in the inshore EGC (hence from the shelf).
+A much smaller number (29 406 or 14 %) entered the Labrador Sea basin from elsewhere in the North Atlantic.
+During the 20 years considered here, only 153 particles (1%) originated in Baffin Bay and 4 in Hudson Bay.
 Because of this small number (compared to the number of crossings from the other sources), Baffin Bay and Hudson Bay are not considered in the results from here on.
-Due to the one-year lifetime of the particles, 5.5% (11,528) of particles that crossed into the basin did not originate in any of these five regions.
+Due to the 1-year lifetime of the particles, 5.5 % (11 528) of particles that crossed into the basin did not originate in any of these five regions.
 Hence, at the end of their lifetime they were located outside the basin but had not left the Labrador Sea.